Stronger in the Water. Stronger in Life.

 • The timing elements challenge neuromuscular coordination

 Breaststroke’s unique movement pattern creates a distinct core challenge during the glide phase, requiring swimmers to maintain core tension while extending the body, similar to a moving plank position.
+Developing an efficient whip kick and maintaining proper timing throughout the stroke can significantly improve both propulsion and core engagement.

 Muscles Targeted: